WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 The output value changes each round to ensure that you can enqueue a coin and have it remix (mix over and over again - increasing the anonymity set, improving privacy).
 As a result the round mixing amount will often be a specific number which generally decreases as the rounds proceed, with a reset once a lower bound is reached.
+The range is roughly between 0.105 and 0.095 bitcoin, and it is reset manually by the developers.
 :::

 :::details